-Stoker’s mother Charlotte Thornley Stoker (1818-1901) grew up in Sligo town.
-She survived when Sligo was the worst affected provincial town in all of Ireland or Britain by the cholera pandemic of 1832.
+Bram Stoker’s mother Charlotte Thornley Stoker (1818-1901) was born in Ballyshannon and grew up in Sligo town.
+She survived when it was the worst affected provincial town in all of Ireland or Britain by the cholera pandemic of 1832.
 Charlotte's 'Experiences of the Cholera in Ireland' (1873) is a credible eyewitness account of events in Sligo.
 It greatly influenced Bram Stoker’s most famous work, the novel Dracula (1897).

 For more, read:

 Twitter: @SligoStoker / Instagram: @SligoStokerSociety / Facebook: @SligoStokerSociety